ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Application Service Providers may wish to always prepend the `_<identifier-token>` to make it harder for third parties to scan, even absent supporting multiple intermediaries.
 The `_<identifier-token>` MUST start with an underscore so as to not be a valid hostname.

-# Interactions with DNAME

-Domain control validation in the presence of a DNAME {{RFC6672}} is theoretically possible.
-Since a DNAME record redirects the entire subtree of names underneath the owner of the DNAME, it is not possible to place a Validation Record under the DNAME owner itself.
-It would have to be placed under the DNAME target name, since any lookups for a name under the DNAME owner will be redirected to the corresponding name under the DNAME target.

 # Security Considerations

 ## Token Guessing